awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 ### Update the Lambda functions

 After you execute the AWS CDK script, the Lambda functions are created.
 However, you can replace the ones installed by using the AWS CDK with newer versions if you desire.
-For example, if you want to add more logging functionality, you can modify the Java Handler classes and run this class without having to run the CDK script again.
+For example, if you want to add more logging functionality, you can modify the Java Handler classes and run **ModifyLambda**** without having to run the CDK script again.

 **Note**: This is an optional step.